-3.1 Energy
+Energy 3.1

-The energy strategy for the proposed 19 Park Square East residential development has been developed in accordance with the National Planning Policy Framework (NPPF), the GLA's London Plan and the Camden Council's planning requirements.
+The energy strategy for the proposed 7 Great James Street residential development has been developed in accordance with the National Planning Policy Framework (NPPF), the GLA's London Plan and the Camden Council's planning requirements.

-The refurbishment and new extension consist of less than five dwellings and the gross internal floorspace is less than 500m2, therefore, an energy statement is not required according to the London Borough of Camden.
+The refurbishment and new extension consist of less than five dwellings, therefore, an energy statement is not required according to the London Borough of Camden.
 This Sustainability Statement demonstrates how the sustainable design and construction principles, and climate change adaptation measures, have been incorporated into the design.

-In accordance with the Camden Planning Guidance (March 2016), minor residential refurbishments (up to 4 units and <500m2) should meet the Part L1B requirements for retained thermal elements, the GLA requirements as per Policies 5.4 and 5.
+In accordance with the Camden Planning Guidance (March 2019), minor residential refurbishments should meet the Part L1B requirements for retained thermal elements, the GLA requirements as per Policies 5.4 and 5.7.
 This is a listed building; therefore, it is exempt from the energy efficiency requirements set out in Part L1B of the Building Regulations as compliance would unacceptably alter the character or appearance of the dwelling.
-As this is a minor development with gross internal area less than 1,000m2, it is also exempt from the GLA requirements.
+As this is a minor development with gross internal area less than 1,000m, it is also exempt from the GLA requirements.

-3.1.1 Building Fabric
+Building Fabric 3.1.1

-As this is a listed dwelling, the refurbishment and new extension are exempt from the energy efficiency requirements in accordance with Part L1B of the Building Regulations.
-Compliance with the energy efficiency requirements would unacceptably alter the character or appearance of the dwelling.
-The refurbishment's building fabric is based on the SBEM default values for retained thermal elements and the date of construction of the building.
-The new extension thermal elements are based on the Part L1B minimum standards, as follows:
+As this is a listed dwelling, the refurbishment requires careful consideration before energy efficiency measures are incorporated.
+Discussions have been held with the project's heritage consultant to establish which aspects of the building fabric can be upgraded in accordance with Part L1B of the Building Regulations.
+The table below highlights a summary of the review

+- Where compliance with the energy efficiency requirements would unacceptably alter the character or appearance of the dwelling technical details are based on the SBEM default values for retained thermal elements and the date of construction of the building. - Where upgrades are suitable the technical values will look to align with the requirements of Part L2B. - The new extension thermal elements are based on the Part L1B • minimum standards.